explodinggradients/ragas/docs/metrics.md

 results = faithfulness.score(dataset)
 ```
+### `ContextRelevancy`

-2. `context_relevancy`: measures how relevant is the retrieved context to the prompt.
+This measures how relevant is the retrieved context to the prompt.
 This is done using a combination of OpenAI models and cross-encoder models.
 To improve the score one can try to optimize the amount of information present in the retrieved context.
 ```python
 from ragas.metrics.context_relevancy import ContextRelevancy context_rel = ContextRelevancy(strictness=3)